ICTU/quality-time/docs/src/usage.md

 :class: only-dark
 ```

-Source parameter (URLs, usernames, passwords, etc.) changes can be applied to different scopes: to just the source being edited or to multiple sources that have the same type and value as the one being edited.
-When applying the change to multiple sources, the user can change all sources that have the same type and value of a metric, of a subject, of a report, or of all reports.
-Click the pencil icon to change the edit scope before making the change.
+To change location parameters (URLs, usernames, passwords, etc.) of a source that is used multiple times in a report, expand the report title, and activate the "Sources" tab.
+Changes made to a source there are applied across the report.

 #### Deleting sources